U.S. Coast Guard arrives for planned port visit in Cairns, Australia

 |0

-This work, U.S. Coast Guard arrives for planned port visit in Cairns, Australia [Image 9 of 9], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Coast Guard arrives for planned port visit in Cairns, Australia, by CWO2 Sara Muir, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT